💬 Discuss

 💬 1 Discuss

-Day 4 · Sun Jun 28
+Day 5 · Sun Jun 28

-🥾 Vintgar Gorge + Bohinj OR 🚣 Soča Valley Adventure
+🏔️ Triglav / Bohinj OR 🚣 Soča Valley Adventure

 Self-Drive · Pick Your Day

-Option A — Vintgar Gorge + Lake Bohinj (chill).
+Option A — Vintgar Gorge + Lake Bohinj + Vogel (recommended nature default).
 9 AM: drive to Vintgar Gorge (10 min from Bled).
 1.6 km wooden boardwalk along the Radovna River through a 250 m-deep canyon, ending at the 13 m Šum Waterfall. ~90 min round-trip. €15/pp. Pre-book a timed entry slot online — the gorge limits visitors to prevent boardwalk damage.
-Continue to Lake Bohinj (~30 min drive west) — Bled's bigger, wilder, Triglav-NP-bounded sister.
-Cable car to Mt.
-Vogel for panoramic views (€22/pp).
-Picnic on the lake.
-Optional kayak rental at Bohinj (~€15/h).
-Return Bled by 6 PM.
-Wine-tasting dinner at Vila Prešeren: ask for the Slovenian flight (Vipava + Brda + Štajerska — the three regions in 90 minutes).
+Continue to Lake Bohinj (~30 min drive west) — Bled's bigger, wilder sister lake on the Triglav NP edge.
+Take the Vogel cable car to the alpine viewpoint above the Bohinj basin, then picnic lakeside.
+Optional add-ons: kayak rental on Bohinj, the short Savica Waterfall trail, or a pure lake-swim afternoon if we want less structure.
+Late dinner at Vila Prešeren on the lake: ask for the Slovenian flight (Vipava + Brda + Štajerska — the three regions in 90 minutes).

 Option B — Soča Valley adventure (active).
 8 AM: drive Bled → Bovec via the Vršič Pass (~2.5h, the highest paved road in Slovenia, 50 hairpin bends, WWI history).
 Arrive Bovec mid-morning.
 Soča River rafting or kayaking (3-hour trips with operators like Soča Rafting, ~€60/pp) — class II–III rapids in absurdly emerald glacier-fed water.
 Lunch in Kobarid at Hiša Franko (Ana Roš, World's 50 Best — book 6+ months ahead) or Topli Val (also superb, easier reservation).
 Return via Tolmin Gorges (1h hike, dramatic canyon walks) and back to Bled by 8 PM.
 Long but unforgettable day.